 The Semester Project consisted of a number of related activities and assignments – before you begin writing, please take a look at the list and click each of the links to remind yourself of all the parts of the project.

-Assignment (Due Thursday, December 10th, at midnight).
+Assignment (Due before your final exam – Tuesday, December 19th).
 SUBMIT BY EMAIL, NOT ON THE OPENLAB.
 This is your chance to reflect on the Semester Project, and to describe your contributions to the major group activities.
 Please respond to all of the following.

 Part 1 (200 words minimum).
 Write one or two paragraphs reflecting on the Semester Project, from the initial assignment (“OpenLab #5: Bridges and Walking Tours“) through to the final presentations.
 You can use the following questions to guide your writing if you wish (or you can respond in whatever way you wish):